Saturated vs. Laminated Roofing Membranes – Which is Better?

 Question: Describe the difference between saturation and lamination and why is it important?

 Answer: Saturation vs lamination creates a very different acting sheet, especially when you’re looking at single-ply systems.

 With lamination, there are different layers of the roof membrane – polymer, scrim and then the polymer from the bottom to top.
 Lamination is just a straight almost gluing together of those layers.
-They can part very easily and you’ll see a lot of failure in those roofs for that same reason.
+They can then part, which can cause roof failure.

 Saturation, in contrast, has the polymer moving through the whole scrim so it’s a continuous face through the whole membrane.
 This keeps the membrane from actually delaminating or coming apart.
 Saturation will not allow that to happen.